Congratulations! We commend you for your hard work and perseverance.

 This is where you will find all the information you need about graduation.

-If you have questions about the successful completion of your academic requirements for graduation, or if you have concerns regarding your eligibility to participate in commencement exercises, please contact your academic adviser immediately.
+If you have questions about the successful completion of your academic requirements for graduation, or if you have concerns regarding your eligibility to participate in commencement exercises, please contact your academic advisor immediately.

 Graduates with disabilities should contact their disability services counselor (ACES Office at (304) 457-6274) to make arrangements for accommodations.